 The highest certification awarded by the NACBT is the Diplomate in Cognitive-Behavioral Therapy.
 The Academy of Cognitive Therapy (ACT) is another well-known organization that offers training and certification in cognitive therapy.
-Although ACT and NACBT certifications may demonstrate a higher level of dedication to and specialized training in CBT, no certification is required for a therapist to practice CBT.
+ACT and NACBT certifications may demonstrate a higher level of dedication to and specialized training in CBT.
+But no certification is required for a therapist to practice CBT.

 CBT is not a quick fix for behavioral and mental health issues.
-Therapists need to demonstrate considerable expertise in the approach, and clients will benefit most when they cooperate fully with the treatment program.
-As such, people with certain complex mental health needs, such as those stemming from severe trauma, may not be able to immediately benefit from cognitive behavioral therapy techniques.
-In some cases, emotional issues need to be addressed before cognitive work can begin.
+Therapists need to demonstrate considerable expertise in the approach.
+People in therapy will benefit most when they cooperate fully with the treatment program.
+People with certain complex mental health needs may not be able to benefit right away from cognitive behavioral therapy.
+This could include people with issues that stem from severe trauma.
+In some cases, emotional issues must be addressed before cognitive work can begin.

-People who experience vague feelings of unhappiness, without clearly defined symptoms or issues, may also have limited success with cognitive behavioral therapy.
-Additionally, while individuals with long-term health issues such as irritable bowel syndrome or chronic fatigue syndrome can use CBT to better cope with their condition, the physical symptoms of these conditions cannot be cured with CBT.
+Some people have vague feelings of unhappiness, without clearly defined symptoms.
+They may also have limited success with cognitive behavioral therapy.
+People with long-term health issues such as irritable bowel syndrome or chronic fatigue syndrome can use CBT to better cope with their condition.
+But the physical symptoms of these conditions cannot be cured with CBT.

-Finally, CBT can help a person in treatment develop more positive thought patterns and behaviors, but without a more traditional approach to therapy, he or she may not necessarily gain deeper insights into the psychological and emotional underpinnings of his or her behavior.
+Finally, CBT can help people develop more positive thought patterns and behaviors.
+But without a more traditional approach to therapy, they may not gain deeper insights into the psychological and emotional causes of their behavior.

 - Liebert, R. M. & Spiegler, M. D. (1998).
 Personality: Strategies and issues (8th ed.).
 Pacific Grove, California: Brooks/Cole.